 It’s useful to know (or be reminded) that you also want a promotion or praise from your boss or a place on that high-profile task force.

 The only reason jealousy at work becomes un-useful is when you start going down the “I’m not good enough rabbit hole.”

-If you stay grounded in believing you’re also worthy of what the other people are getting, that’s when you can turn jealousy into inspiration… “That’s something I want too” or “I’m going to work towards that as well”
+If you stay grounded in believing you’re also worthy of what other people are getting, that’s when you can turn jealousy into inspiration… “That’s something I want too” or “I’m going to work towards that as well”

 That’s healthy competitiveness.

-Unhealthy competitiveness comes from either believing you won’t get what they got OR that somehow you need exactly what they got in order to believe in yourself; e.g. “The boss never says ‘good job’ to me… I’m not be good at my job”
+Unhealthy competitiveness comes from either believing you won’t get what they got OR that somehow you need exactly what they got in order to believe in yourself; e.g. “The boss never says ‘good job’ to me… I’m not good at my job”

 2. Remember, there’s not a finite amount of success in the world.

 All boats float, my friends.
 There isn’t a finite amount of money or success in the world.

 The idea that if someone else wins, then someone else has to lose (e.g. you), is a very black-and-white mentality.
 The truth is, there’s enough space for everyone to win.

 And even if someone got the exact job you wanted, then maybe you decide to go to a different company for a similar role… or maybe you take a different job at your same company.
 Roles are created for people all the time.